entur/ukur/README.md

 present to receive push messages.

-### XML (Siri) format
+### XML (SIRI) format
-We support 'Publish/Subscribe - Direct delivery' from the Siri specification.
+We support 'Publish/Subscribe - Direct delivery' from the SIRI specification.
 The sequence diagram below shows the lifecycle of such a data transfer.
 We currently support SIRI-SX and SIRI-ET subscriptions, and they must provide filters for either codespace or lineref(s) (subscriptions on from- and to-stops are not supported).